-According to the Supreme Decree 010-2012-AG, SENASA is responsible for registering and approving the accreditation entities for organic production.
-The Supreme Decree 061-2006-AG establishes the National Registry of Organic Production Accreditation Entities (NROPA).
+The Supreme Decree 010-2012-AG establishes the implementing regulation of the Law 29,196 - Promotion of Organic or Ecologic Production.
+The supreme decree appoints the Ministry of Agriculture as the governing entity for promotion, registration, and innovation of organic production in Peru.
+According to the Supreme Decree 002-2020-MINAGRI, SENASA is responsible for registering, approving and auditing the accreditation entities for organic production.
 The interested entities can apply to one or more of the following sectors: Plant production; Animal production; Apiculture; Wild crafting; Processing and commercialization.

-The technical regulations for organic production (Supreme Decree 044-2006-AG), indicates that foreign organic products must comply with dispositions listed in this regulation and be certified by an authorized entity of the NROPA.
-The foreign manufacturer must provide the importer all the documentation that gives the organic accreditation status in the country of origin in order to obtain SENASA's validation.
+The technical regulations for organic production (Supreme Decree 044-2006-AG) indicates that foreign organic products must comply with dispositions listed in this regulation and be certified by an authorized entity.
+The foreign manufacturer must provide the importer all the documentation that gives the organic accreditation status in the country of origin to obtain SENASA's validation.